alt236/apkdetails/README.md

 ## Versions

-* 1.0.0: First release
+* 1.0.0: First release.
-* 1.1.0: Added selection of outputs
+* 1.1.0: Added selection of outputs.
 * 1.2.0: Added options to print list/tree/graph of classes and dump of the Manifest to the terminal.
-* 1.2.1: Fixed NPE when EncodedValue is null while parsing BuildConfigs
+* 1.2.1: Fixed NPE when EncodedValue is null while parsing BuildConfigs.
-* 1.2.2: Added option to recursively search a directory for APKs
+* 1.2.2: Added option to recursively search a directory for APKs.
+* 1.2.3: Now prints the dexfile a class is stored in when calling --print-class-list while verbose.

 ## Links